 It is an attitude that many have towards horse racing - that it is a corrupt sport and you need inside information to succeed.
 NMP is proof, however, that if you work hard enough to research and back your own bets, you can have a long-term edge over the bookmakers and make it pay - without needing inside information.

 My aim with the service is to provide my members with an honest, reliable and profitable service, with headline profit figures that can be realistically replicated by all with bookmaker accounts.

 I am of the opinion that if members are following one of my selections, the very least they deserve to know is my rationale behind the bet - so reasoning and post-race feedback is provided for each selection - you get more than just a horse name and a race time as a member of my service.

-NMP was voted Best Racing Tipster and Best Overall Tipster in the Secret Betting Club Awards in both 2015 and 2016.
+NMP was voted Best Racing Tipster and Best Overall Tipster in the Secret Betting Club Awards in 2015, 2016 and 2017.

 I run NMP alongside a full-time journalism role in the industry - one which I have held since 2010.
 My work has appeared in many national newspapers, including my weekly (Saturday) column which I wrote for Racing Plus in 2014 and showed a (+67 % ROI) during the turf season.
 You can see several example columns by viewing the image gallery on that link.

 What started as a little side project through my daily job turned into a highly profitable source of tips in a national newspaper!